MHDLab-Projects/MHD-Photoionization/README.md

 * Copy and rename the `.env_example` to `.env`.
 The directories in `.env` need to be updated to match your local filepaths.
     * Change `REPO_DIR` to the directory in which you cloned this repository (for example, `C:/Users/USERNAME/code/MHD-Photoionization`).
-    * Change `CFD_RESULTS_DIR` to the directory in which you copied the simulation data.
-For example, `C:/Users/USERNAME/data/Photoionization/Simulations`
     * TODO: Finalize and explain how extra input data will be downloaded and imported

 * Create python virtual environment `(CP) Python: Create Environment`.
 Select your Python 3 interpreter.
 If no interpreters appear, click the refresh icon in the top right.